Jordan Neely, the man killed in chokehold on NYC subway, is remembered as an entertainer shattered by his mother's murder – KION546

 Some officials decry Neely's death

-As of Thursday evening, no charges have been filed in Neely’s killing, a move that has increased demands by officials and the community for legal action.
+As of Thursday evening, no charges have been filed in Neely's killing, a move which has increased demands by officials and the community for legal action.

 Detectives interviewed and released him, a law enforcement source told CNN.